List of NHL mascots: Quebec Nordiques

 Badaboum was the mascot of the Quebec Nordiques.
 The mascot was a blue-furred otter.
 Badaboum emerged as the mascot for Rendez-vous '87 when Quebec City was chosen to host the NHL all-star festivities pitting the NHL All-stars against the Soviet national ice hockey team.
-Badaboum would later be adopted as the permanent mascot of the Nordiques until the team's relocation to Denver in 1995.
+Badaboum would later be adopted as the permanent mascot of the Nordiques until the team's relocation to Denver to become the Avalanche in 1995.

 Winnipeg Jets (1972–1996)

+Benny the mascot was introduced on October 9, 1986 for the Winnipeg Jets.

 Benny was the mascot of the original Winnipeg Jets from 1986 to 1996.
 He was named in honor of both Ben Hatskin, the first owner of the Jets, and Elton John's hit song "Bennie and the Jets."
 He wore a B on the front of his jersey, in the spot where a C for captain or A for alternate captain would otherwise go.
 He has since reemerged as a secondary mascot for the current Winnipeg Jets, beginning with the 2016 Heritage Classic.